Emily Dickinson did not give her poems names, but this one has been named for its first line, “Because I could not stop for death”.

 The poem has been set to music by Aaron Copland in his song cycle of Dickinson’s poems, and also by John Adams in a choral symphony.

-Here are three versions of the poem for you to listen to.
+Here are two versions of the poem for you to listen to.
 I must admit I prefer to hear it read by a woman, as it was written by a woman, but decide for yourselves which reading you like best – and then let me know!

 Share your thoughts by leaving a comment.